The poor man's Time Travel — unfortunately, it's one-way, unless time is cyclical.

 The ability to freeze and later revive some simple organisms—including human embryos—currently exists and has for some time (one motivation of cryonics is that some animals have an innate ability to survive a similar naturally induced state), but there are many technical problems with applying this to a fully grown humannote Namely, not all of your organs "freeze" at the same temperature, some react well to freezing while others react poorly, and unfreezing someone is an iffy proposition at best, usually resulting in significant organ damage.
 And as mentioned above, people cannot legally be cryonically suspended until they are pronounced clinically dead (or aren't legally alive yet, like the aforementioned embryos), which could cause problems if brain damage occurs due to anoxia.
 For the sake of television, we just assume that whoever does the thawing has the technology to overcome this.
 Sometimes this problem is Hand Waved by claiming that what's actually going on is some sort of localized time stop (Time Stands Still, except inside out), although all other aspects of the trope remain the same.

 In science fiction, cryonics is often either used for something that makes little practical sense or forgotten entirely when it could potentially save the life of a person killed in an accident.
 An example of the former is using cryonic freezing for incarcerated criminals.
 The various rationales that justify range from relative safety and cheapness compared to feeding, housing, and guarding prisoners on the taxpayers expense to being an alternative to the death penalty.
 However, it undermines the punishment aspect of incarceration.
 Being able to sleep through your long sentence and not have to endure the daily ugly aspects of prison life is not much of a deterrent to criminal behavior.
 And since one does not age in cryonic prison, life sentences are pointless and the prisoner has served time without having lost a significant portion of his lifespan.
 He may even outlive his original jailers or former victims.
+Today, prison sentences of over a hundred years are given only to ensure that the felon will never be eligible for parole in his lifetime.
+With cryonics, this prisoner will effectively be awakened in an era that he would not have lived to see otherwise.
 In many stories that heavily rely on the death of Red Shirt characters to amplify drama and suspense, it never occurs to anyone to place these dead minor characters into cryogenic suspension so that their lives may be saved later.
 And this is almost always in future worlds that should have cryogenic suspension and the medical knowledge to reverse clinical death in cases of injuries or accidents.

 If you happen upon someone else who has been frozen, read all the manuals before thawing them out: nine times out of ten, they will turn out to be psychopathic murderers (just ask the crew of Red Dwarf).